dansheffler/dtsheffler.com/_teaching/phi201/syllabus.md

 -----------------------------------------------------------------------
 Learning Outcome                        Assessment
 --------------------------------------- -------------------------------
-To gain an understanding of the primary Reading Quizzes questions, terminology, and theories in ancient and medieval philosophy
+To gain an understanding of the primary Reading and Lecture Quizzes questions, terminology, and theories in Final ancient and medieval philosophy

 To learn to carefully read              Reading Quizzes